What can Google's AI-powered bard do? We tested it for you - ExBulletin

 What’s next for BARD?

-Byrd claimed there was no dark side to it, but conceded that it could be used to spread propaganda that damages reputations, incites violence, and manipulates elections.
+The bard claimed there was no dark side to it, but admitted that it could be used to spread propaganda to damage reputations, incite violence, or manipulate elections.

-On the bright side, Bird helped find interesting coloring books for adults and struck a few notes that resonated during a discussion of rock and roll.
-After answering with a wide range of possible candidates, from well-known rock artists like Jimmy Page from .
-A contender for the title, his music continues to influence and inspire guitarists around the world. “
+On the bright side, Bird helped find interesting coloring books for adults and struck a few notes that resonated during a discussion of rock and roll. to jazz maestros like Django Reinhardt, and argued that Jimi Hendrix was a strong contender.
+As the title suggests, his music continues to influence and inspire guitarists around the world.

-Even with Bard’s occasional missteps, he seemed savvy enough to ask about his potential role in reaching the Singularity.
+Even if the bard made the occasional mistake, he seemed savvy enough to ask about his potential role in reaching the Singularity.

 |

-Note: This article has been amended to reflect that the technique of comparing AP reporters to Hitler was done by an AI-enhanced version of Microsoft’s Bing search engine.
-A previous version said the comparison was done by his standalone ChatGPT service.